abpframework/abp/docs/en/Community-Articles/2022-11-28-EF-Core-Entity-Dependency-Injection/POST.md

 }
 ````

 > Lifetime of the resolved services are tied to the lifetime of the related `DbContext` instance.
 So, you don't need to care if the resolved dependencies are disposed.
-ABP's [unit of work](https://docs.abp.io/en/abp/latest/Unit-Of-Work) system already disposes the `DbContext` instance when the unit of work completed.
+ABP's [unit of work](https://docs.abp.io/en/abp/latest/Unit-Of-Work) system already disposes the `DbContext` instance when the unit of work is completed.

 Once we defined such an interceptor, we should configure our `DbContext` class to use it.
 You can do it by overriding the `OnConfiguring` method in your `DbContext` class: